jotauses/dev-tools/README.md

 ## Uninstallation

-To remove menu entries, icon and (optionally) the virtual environment:
+To remove menu entries, icon and the virtual environment:
 ```bash
 ./uninstall.sh
 ```